THE MINISTRY OF JESUS CHRIST (Part 2)

-Christ’s atonement or propitiation for the sins of the whole world had restored peace between God and sinners.
-Sinners are now objects of God’s love and mercy, and no longer objects of God’s wrath!
+Christ’s atonement or propitiation for the sins of the whole world has restored peace between God and sinners.
+Sinners are now the objects of God’s love and mercy and no longer the objects of God’s wrath!

-Does this mean God now accommodate or tolerate sins?
-Certainly not!
+Does this mean God now accommodates or tolerates sins?

 God is forever holy; He will never accommodate, approve of, or co-exist with any sin or iniquity!